Spartacist uprising: Consequences

 The uprising did not have a mass base and was, according to historian Heinrich August Winkler, only an "attempted coup by a radical minority".
 Its rapid suppression therefore was no surprise.
 It was probably also inevitable, since without it, the result would probably have been a civil war throughout Germany and military intervention by the victorious powers.
 After the uprising was quashed, Ebert could continue on the path towards establishing a parliament.
 On 19 January 1919 elections for the National Assembly were held.
-The Assembly finalized the Weimar Constitution on 11 August and created the first functioning German democracy, the Weimar Republic.
+The Assembly finalized the Weimar Constitution on 11 August and created the first national German democracy, the Weimar Republic.

-The bloody suppression of the uprising left the SPD under a heavy burden.
+The bloody suppression of the uprising left the MSPD under a heavy burden.
 In the elections to the National Assembly, it received 37.9 percent of the vote, while the USPD received 7.6 percent, with the result that the two already hostile left-wing parties did not obtain an absolute majority.
-In the subsequent elections during the life of the Weimar Republic, the SPD never again achieved more than 30 percent of the vote and thus remained dependent on coalitions with the middle-class parties of the center in order to participate in the government, even after its reunification with most of the USPD in 1920.
+In the subsequent elections during the life of the Weimar Republic, the SPD never again achieved more than 30 percent of the vote and thus remained dependent on coalitions with the middle-class parties of the center in order to participate in government, even after its reunification with most of the USPD in 1922.

 Remembrances

 Every year on the second weekend of January, the Liebknecht-Luxemburg demonstration takes place in Berlin to commemorate Karl Liebknecht and Rosa Luxemburg.
 It ends at the Socialists' Memorial in the Friedrichsfelde Central Cemetery.

-At Rathausstraße 10 in Berlin-Lichtenberg, there is a memorial with the names of the militants killed there during the later Berlin March Battles.